WEBOTEE · DATA METHODOLOGY

 How we compute scores.

-A composite 0–100 metric summarizing a brand's marketplace integrity on Amazon.
-Higher = healthier brand presence.
+A composite 0–100 metric summarizing a brand's marketplace competitive intensity on Amazon.
+Higher = hotter brand (more seller activity).
 Recomputed nightly during the materialized-view refresh cycle.

 INPUTS + WEIGHTS